dd32/td-gh-ex/readme.txt

 Version 1.5
 Set the minimum height of the header to the viewport height.
 Removed the recommended image size for the header.
-Removed social icons from the header meny.
+Removed social icons from the header menu.
 Slight increase of font-size on some elements.